SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 The only concrete implementation we provide is `CachingConnectionFactory`, which by default, establishes a single connection proxy that can be shared by the application.
 Sharing of the connection is possible since the "unit of work" for messaging with AMQP is actually a "Channel".

->NOTE: The RabbitMQ .NET client uses an `RabbitMQ.Client.IModel` to represent what we will constantly refer to as a `Channel`.
+>The RabbitMQ .NET client uses an `RabbitMQ.Client.IModel` to represent what we will constantly refer to as a `Channel`.

 The connection instance provides a `CreateChannel` method.
 The `CachingConnectionFactory` implementation supports caching of those channels, and it maintains separate caches for channels based on whether they are transactional or not.